cloudflare/cloudflare-docs/content/d1/examples/d1-and-remix.md

 ---
 type: example
-summary: Query your D1 database from a Remix application
+summary: Query your D1 database from a Remix application.
 tags:
   - Remix
   - D1